 - Raw and living foods, general nutrition.
 Have written and published hundreds of thousands of words worth of health and nutrition articles on the Pure Jeevan blog, and also produced and edited many entertaining instructional videos (such as that quirky sample).

 - Entrepreneurism.
-Have served as a coach in the Pittsburgh Technology Council's annual business plan competition.
+Self-employed since 2010.
+Served as a coach in the Pittsburgh Technology Council's annual business plan competition.

 - eBay.
 Formerly a PowerSeller, circa 2005.
 Trade under the names “jimdee“ and “WebAuctionStore.”
 Proudly maintain a 100% positive feedback rating, with 650+ total transactions with feedback since 1998.

 Social Media Connections

 See LinkedIn for references and testimonials given and received: